Daour211/reading-notes/201/class-04.md

 **Functions**: is a series of statements added together set to perform a specific task.

-Function declaration: giving a name and writing a statements inside curly braces.
+**Function declaration**: giving a name and writing a statements inside curly braces.
 It is created from two parts:
  1-	Function keyword “function”.
  2-	Function name.

-A
-nd after the function name write the curly braces and inside we have the code.<br>
+And after the function name write the curly braces and inside we have the code.

 And to execute the statements of the function, we do “calling” the function.

 Sometimes an information is needed to be added to the function, and we add this information known as “**parameter**” to perform the task inside the function.<br>

 And for calling functions that has parameters, we assign values to the parameters and these called as “**arguments**”.

-There are functions which return a value when it is called, and this done by “return” at the end of the function.
+There are functions which return a value when it is called, and this done by “**return**” at the end of the function.

 Also functions can return more than one value, by using the array.